flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/overview.md

     - 4: &alpha;~prot~ limit
         - this speed is maintained when side stick is neutral
         - if sidestick if deflected aft this will eventually activate &alpha;~floor~ protection.
 See below.
-    - 5: &alpha;~max~ is the speed with the maximum angle of attack (AoA) without the aircraft stalling
+    - 5: &alpha;~max~ is the speed with the maximum angle of attack (AoA) the aircraft will allow
         - this speed is maintained when side stick is deflected fully aft
+        - it has a small margin before reaching the stall AoA

 !!! block ""
     ![A.FLOOR FMA](../../assets/advanced-guides/protections/alpha-floor-fma.png "A.FLOOR FMA"){loading=lazy align=left width=15%}